-Cedar Point Biological Station is part of the University of Nebraska - Lincoln, School of Biological Sciences.
-CPBS is fully open for research and educational activities from approximately May 1st to mid-August, and we are fully open for individual events through about mid October.
-We offer over 900 acres of UNL owned Prairie and redcedar-filled canyons, comfortable housing, dining facilities during the summer field season, a library, classroom spaces, research labs, WiFi, and a friendly inviting atmosphere which leads to regular collaborations among our users.
-Each summer the UNL School of Biological Sciences offer 8 experience based field courses in biology that focus on student based research.
-This year we have the pleasure of hosting a landscape photography course for non-art majors.
+Cedar Point Biological Station is part of UNL's School of Biological Sciences and is open for research and educational activities from approximately May 1st to August 15th and for individual events through mid October.
+We offer over 900 acres of UNL owned Prairie and redcedar-filled canyons, comfortable housing, dining facilities during the summer field season, a library, classroom spaces, research labs, WiFi, and a friendly, inviting atmosphere which leads to regular collaborations among our users.
+Each summer the School of Biological Sciences offers eight experience-based field courses in biology that focus on student-based research.

-CPBS is open for research year round.
-Outside of the summer season we maintain lab space and housing with kitchen access for up to 12 persons.
-Cedar Point is viable for more than just biology; there is easy access to spectacular Oligocene, Miocene and Pliocene outcrops and associated paleontological materials.
+CPBS is open for research year-round.
+Outside of the summer season, we maintain lab space and housing with a kitchen access for up to 12 persons.
+Cedar Point is viable for more than just biology; there is easy access to spectacular Oligocene, Miocene, and Pliocene outcrops and associated paleontological materials.
 Ask and we will try our best to help you set up a project.
 We look forward to seeing you!